 What does the label mean?

-The Label Rouge (Red Label) is an official sign which guaranties that the product you’re buying is from a superior quality, or made with more rigorous standards than one which does not have the label.
+The Label Rouge (Red Label) is an official sign that guaranties that the product you’re buying is from a superior quality, or made with more rigorous standards than one which does not have the label.
 Label Rouge isn’t a brand, but a sign of distinction that guides the consumer.
 You tend to see this symbol on poultry, so if you find yourself a little lost in front of a chicken stall, look for the red label!
-The Label Rouge is a very noteworthy designation to have, although AOC as we mention below, it the highest level of designation.
+The Label Rouge is a very noteworthy designation to have, although AOC as we mention below, is the highest level of designation.

 Appellation d'Origine Contrôlée (Controlled Designation of Origin) is a French label used to classify a product whose authenticity and originality comes from its geographical origin and the way it’s made.
-It is the highest level of designation.The AOC Label was originally created to protect the origin of the wine, but given the success of this concept, in 1990 it spread to different kinds of agricultural products such as dairies, fruits, vegetables, meat and poultry.
+It is the highest level of designation.The AOC Label was originally created to protect the origin of the wine, but given the success of this concept, in 1990 it spread to different kinds of agricultural products such as dairy, fruits, vegetables, meat and poultry.
 (Note: some cheeses had the AOC label prior this new law – the first being Roquefort cheese!)

-Sticking with the Poultry theme from earlier, the first to have received this important designation in 1957, is the very famous “Poulet de Bresse” – the farms that raise these birds in particular have stringent controls from the minimum ratio for free land (10 square meters per bird!), to strict dietary requirements on what the birds feed upon, even down to strict requirements around their slaughter!
+Sticking with the Poultry theme from earlier, the first to have received this important designation in 1957, is the very famous “Poulet de Bresse”.
+The farms that raise these birds in particular have stringent controls from the minimum ratio for free land (10 square meters per bird!), to strict dietary requirements on what the birds feed upon, even down to strict requirements around their slaughter!
 To understand how AOC is applied, one of our favorite examples is based on a cheese called Epoisses.
 Epoisses is a washed rind cow milk cheese from the Bourgogne region of France.
 This cheese is a wonderful example of the complexity of French cheeses – as a washed rind cheese, it can have a very pungent smell, but the taste is very mild, silky and creamy.
 Epoisses was given AOC status in 1991; thereafter, its production must meet a specific series of criteria in order to legally be called Epoisses.

 Later, for one reason or another, producers decided to make a smaller 70 gram version of the Epoisses – same taste, same texture, same type of packaging… But give that it is 180 grams smaller than the AOC-defined Epoisses – it can no longer be called Epoisses.
 Therefore, you will see this smaller version called ‘Petite Gaugry’ proudly displayed next to its larger counterpart the AOC Epoisses!

-The French AOC Label is still in existence, but is gradually disappearing to be replaced by the new European AOP Label (see below for more details).
+The French AOC Label is still in existence, but is gradually disappearing to be replaced by the new European AOP label (see below for more details).
 The new AOP Label has the same function as the old AOC label – to enable customers to recognize high-quality products from a guaranteed region of origin – but will be recognized across Europe, not just in France.

-Appellation d'Origine Protégée (Protected Designation of Origin) is gradually replacing the AOC Label and is being implemented on a European level, as we just mentioned above.
+Appellation d'Origine Protégée (Protected Designation of Origin) is gradually replacing the AOC label and is being implemented on a European level, as we just mentioned above.
 It concerns all the dairy and food products (except wine) and, as with the AOC label, it is used to define a product whose authenticity and originality comes from its geographical origin and the way it’s made.

 Since 1 May 2009 cheese produced across the European Union has been awarded a new label - "Appellation d'Origine Protégée".
-Some cheeses which you might see the logo on are French Roquefort, Italian Parmigiano Reggiano and English Stilton.
-The new logo, as well as being easily recognizable throughout Europe, will also be a way of fighting counterfeit products, especially against producers who may attempt to use the name of labeled products.
+Some cheeses that you might see the logo on are French Roquefort, Italian Parmigiano Reggiano and English Stilton.
+The new logo, as well as being easily recognizable throughout Europe, will also be a way of fighting counterfeit products, especially against producers who may attempt to use the name of labelled products.

 Indication Géographique Protégée (Protected Geographical Indication) was created by the European Union to extend the identification system of products by their origin.
-The label is used to identify products which may not be entirely produced in a certain geographical area, but which are nevertheless linked in some way to a region or reputation.
+The label is used to identify products that may not be entirely produced in a certain geographical area, but which are nevertheless linked in some way to a region or reputation.